Our sixth annual conference will be virtual and held over three days, December 9 to December 11.

 Water systems are critical for our well-being, but issues such as lead in drinking water, chronic flooding, water pollution, and unaffordable water services threaten public health and safety.
 How can individuals drive change in their communities to solve these problems?
 This introductory workshop for community members will shine light on the unseen infrastructure, innovative solutions for water challenges, and actions that can ensure a sustainable water future.
 Cultivate your skills and grow your knowledge to become an informed water citizen and make a difference in your community.

-– Randy Soloman Director, The Sustainability Institute at The College of New Jersey and Executive Director, Sustainable Jersey
+– Randy Solomon Director, The Sustainability Institute at The College of New Jersey; Executive Director, Sustainable Jersey (Moderator)

 Friday, December 11, 9:00 – 10:30 am, 11:00 am – 12:30 pm, 1:00 – 2:30 pm

 |9:00||Workshop: Affordable Funding Approaches for Combined Sewer Solutions|

 Implementing CSO Long Term Control Plans will result in significant environmental and public health improvements.
 However, these projects will be expensive.
 How can municipalities and utilities with combined sewer systems pay for these plans in ways that are affordable for utilities and communities?
 Learn how cities have a variety of funding mechanisms, including stormwater and hook-up fees, subsidized loans from state programs like the NJ Infrastructure Bank, non-traditional sources for open space, and hazard mitigation to reduce the cost of these crucial upgrades.

 – Andy Kricun Managing Director, Moonshot Missions; Senior Fellow, US Water Alliance (Moderator)

 – Ruby Cotton Councilwoman, City of Paterson

 – Jennifer Gonzalez Director of Environmental Services and Chief Sustainability Officer, City of Hoboken, New Jersey